trinodb/trino/docs/src/main/sphinx/connector/iceberg.md

 ```

 The value for `retention_threshold` must be higher than or equal to
-`iceberg.expire_snapshots.min-retention` in the catalog, otherwise the
+`iceberg.expire-snapshots.min-retention` in the catalog, otherwise the
 procedure fails with a similar message: `Retention specified (1.00d) is shorter
 than the minimum retention configured in the system (7.00d)`.
 The default value
 for this property is `7d`.